 Note: Carry your own tents and sleeping bags unless you want to freeze to death.

-After completing 9km of distance and reaching Kareri Lake, you will see a temple on a hilltop which is dedicated to Lord Shiva and Shakti.
-Sitting in the laps of mountains, this temple is located at an altitude of 3,300m above the sea level.
+After completing 9km of distance and reaching Kareri Lake, you will see a temple on a hilltop that is dedicated to Lord Shiva and Shakti.
+Sitting in the laps of mountains, this temple is located at an altitude of 3,300m above sea level.
 After reaching there, you can watch some stunning views which you won't be able to forget in your life!
 If you have appropriate gear with you then pitch a tent by the lakeside, spend a night there, or else return back to Kareri village.

 Spend some time exploring areas around Kareri Village and then drive to Dharamshala.

 Trek Difficulty Level: Moderate

 Trek type: Well defined for the most part

 Best time to visit: March to July & September to December

 Kareri village doesn't have proper flight or train connectivity.
 The nearest railway station is Jalandhar City Railway Station (JUC) which is 194 km away from the village, whereas Sri Guru Ram Dass Jee International Airport (ATQ) is 212 km away.
 So, it is best to go there by road.
 It is located 27 km from Dharamsala, and taxis are easily available from Dharamsala, Bir, Palampur, and other main centers around and takes around 1.5 hours to reach Kareri from Dharamsala.